Hussainajhar8/tech257_aws/README.md

 ### 2-Tier Deployment on AWS

 #### Deploying the Database Instance
+Similiar to before but now to deploy the database instance
 1. Log into the AWS console.
 2. Navigate to the EC2 section and click on "Launch Instance." ![alt text](img/readme_img/image-5.png)
 3. Fill in the instance details, ensuring to select a Ubuntu 22.04 image and t2.micro instance type.